postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-creating_workspaces.md

 ---
 You can create new personal or team Workspaces and add an existing elements from other Workspaces.

-Any element you create in a shared (or teM) Workspace is immediatly available to other team members
+Any element you create in a shared (or team) Workspace is immediatly available to other team members

 Workspaces can be set by the user for different contexts to help them manage things in Postman better: published docs, tests etc. or separate project level workspaces.
 Workspaces will exist at a single level only - hierarchies can make things complicated.